Mosherif33/Mosherif/README.md

 - Migrating legacy logic to modern patterns & improving system performance
 - Learning React + Next.js the right way (yes, with docs *and* real apps)
 - Diving into Go for backend performance and concurrency experiments
-- Exploring networks and DevOps practices (CCNA journey in progress)
+- Exploring networks and DevOps practices

 ---